Skip to Main Content

 • Dry it out

-As with the insulating process, you’re going to need to remove standing water or dampness from your crawl space before getting started.
-You can install a temporary dehumidifier, at this point, to drive the moisture out of the air.
+As with the insulating process, you’ll need to remove standing water or dampness from your crawl space before getting started.
+At this point, you can install a temporary dehumidifier to drive the moisture out of the air.

 • Plug the leaks

-Similarly, you’re going to need to plug any wall or joint leaks you’re able to find in your crawl space.
+Similarly, you will need to plug any wall or joint leaks you can find in your crawl space.
 If you can’t find these on your own, reach out to a contractor.
 Again, a leak could be coming from your foundation.

 • Remove old insulation

 Once you’ve plugged the visible leaks, it’s time to remove the old insulation from your crawl space.
-Again, you need to do so because that insulation may have been damaged by previous flooding.
+Again, this is necessary because previous flooding may have damaged the insulation.

 • Install vapor barriers

-Once you’ve finished, you’re going to replace that old insulation with a water barrier.
+Once you’ve finished, you’ll replace that old insulation with a water barrier.
 A water barrier looks like a large sheet of white plastic.
-Coupled with a perimeter drainage system in the crawl space floor and a sump pump system, it helps redirect water away from your home and back out into your lawn.
+Coupled with a perimeter drainage system in the crawl space floor and a sump pump system, it helps redirect water away from your home and back into your lawn.

 • Install a dehumidifier

 You may optionally consider permanently installing a dehumidifier in your crawl space.
-Dehumidifiers pull excess moisture from the air and will make your encapsulation work last a while longer.
+Dehumidifiers pull excess moisture from the air and will prolong the life of your encapsulation.

 • Consider additional waterproofing solutions

-Finally, consider further waterproofing your crawl space, especially if your leaks have been severe in the past.
-Your various options include a French drain, sump pump, temporary sealants and drainage mats.
+Finally, consider further crawl space waterproofing methods, especially if leaks have been severe.
+Your options include a French drain, sump pump, temporary sealants, and drainage mats.

 As you can tell, the insulation and encapsulation processes are reasonably similar.
 Which one, though, is better for your crawl space?

 That depends entirely on your home’s needs.
 Does your crawl space frequently flood to the point where you’re worried about the safety of the belongings you have stored there?
-Then you’ll want to encapsulate your space.
-Are your leaks minor?
-Then the insulation process should serve you well.
+Then, you’ll want to encapsulate the area.
+Are leaks minor?
+Then, the insulation process should serve you well.

 Publish Date: